FelixSoderstrom/Perceptron-for-OCR/readme.md

 # Perceptron for OCR

-### Overview
+# Overview

-This repository holds the entire perceptron project.
+In this repository I will be making my first neural network for the MNIST dataset.
-I have as of today been programming for little over a year now (7 months in python) and now is the first time I get to play around with deep learning!
+I have been programming for little over a year now (7 months in python) and now is the first time I get to play around with deep learning.
-We are taking this step by step and starting off with a single neuron, at the end we will have a (hopefully) very optimized neural network for the MNIST dataset.
+We have divided this into small managable chunks beginning with a single neuron and ending with a optimized neural network for handwritten digit recognition.
-Yes, it's the hello world of machine learning and a great place to start.
-There is also a leaderboard online that keeps me motivated to min-max every aspect of this project.

-The project is divided into 2 parts (branches) and even smaller steps within those parts (commits).

-## Part 1 (branch: part-1)
+# What we aim to achieve

+This is the second part of the project: Convolutional Neural Network.
+In this part I aim to integrate MLOps best practices and optimize the model for the highest accuracy.
+So far I have managed to get a 99.65% accuracy while playing around with setting hyperparameters manually.
+Optuna managed to get 99.63% accuracy when i let it run for 20 trials.
+Even higher scores are possible and I have not exhausted all of the possibilities with Optuna just yet.

+# Summary of part 1

 You are currently on branch: part-2 and can not view the contents of part-1.
-Here is a brief summary of what happened in part-1:
+Here is a brief summary of what happened in an earlier episode:
 - I built a single neuron as a python class.
     The neuron was mostly a random number generator but demonstrates how a single neuron in a neural network works.